Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 What KeyLastWriteTimestamp is not good for#

-• "When did this binary first exist on disk?" — that is a file-system question ($STANDARD_INFORMATION.CreationTime in the MFT).
-KeyLastWriteTimestamp is at best an upper bound: the file existed on disk no later than the timestamp, but probably earlier.
+• "When did this binary first exist on disk?"
+That's a filesystem question. $STANDARD_INFORMATION.CreationTime in the MFT.
+KeyLastWriteTimestamp is at best an upper bound: the file existed on disk no later than the timestamp, probably earlier.

 • Sub-second precision.
-Don't draw conclusions from a few hundred milliseconds.
+Don't draw conclusions from milliseconds.

 LinkDate#